 May 2, 2018

-On May 2, 2018, the City Council will hold a Study Session to receive a staff presentation on the developer selection process and the community feedback that was gathered via the April 18th community workshops and the survey (link above).
-Council will also hear presentations by the four developers being considered for the PUC Site - AGI/KASA Partners, Blake Griggs, Republic Metropolitan, and SummerHill Housing Group - and receive public comment.
+On May 2, 2018, the City Council held a Study Session to receive a staff presentation on the developer selection process and the community feedback that was gathered via the April 18th community workshops and an online survey.
+Council also heard presentations by the four developers being considered for the PUC Site - AGI-KASA Partners, Blake Griggs, Republic Metropolitan, and SummerHill Housing Group - and received public comment.

 Members of the public are welcome to attend Council meetings and speak about an item on the agenda, or to raise any concern to Council during public comments whether related to an agenda item or not.